Overview

-Socket.io is a popular library for building real-time event-based applications.
-This page covers Socket.io testing functionality in Artillery provided by the built-in Socket.io engine.
+Socket.IO (opens in a new tab) is a popular library for building real-time event-based applications.
+This page covers Socket.IO testing functionality in Artillery provided by the built-in Socket.IO engine.

-Enabling Socket.io support
+Enabling Socket.IO support

-To use the Socket.io engine in an Artillery scenario, set the engine
+To use the Socket.IO engine in an Artillery scenario, set the engine attribute of a scenario definition to socketio.

 scenarios:

-- name: My Socketio test
+- name: My Socket.IO test

-engine: socketio # Enable the Socket.io engine
+engine: socketio # Enable the Socket.IO engine

 flow: